Accounting → Software Development?

 - Financial data technology and IT

 That's not accounting.
 That's backend development with a CPA license.
+And I was enjoying all this stuff a bit more than actual financial statements and tax returns.

 The Awakening: Excel is a Terrible Database